cloudify-cosmo/terraform-action/README.md

 | Name | Description
 |------|------------
 | `module-file` | URL/path to Terraform module archive
+| `module-source-path` | path to Terraform module inside the archive
 | `variables-file` | YAML/JSON file containing template variables
 | `environment-file` | YAML/JSON file containing environment variables to pass to the Terraform process
 | `environment-mapping` | A whitespace-delimited list of strings denoting environment variables to pass through (see below)
+| `plan` | boolean flag to indicate whether to apply the module or just execute plan

 ## Notes